-- Provide the school with sufficient and up-to-date information about their child's medical needs. - Be involved in the development and review of their child's IHP and may be involved in its drafting. - Review the plan at least annually. - Carry out any action they have agreed to as part of the implementation of the IHP e.g. provide medicines and equipment
+- Provide the school with sufficient and up-to-date information about their child's medical needs. - Be involved in the development and review of their child's IHP and may be involved in its drafting. - Review the plan at least annually. - Carry out any action they have agreed to as part of the implementation of the IHP e.g. provide medicines and equipment. - Give written consent should we need to administer paracetamol during the school day to their child. - Parents/carers must collect their child from main reception who is deemed too unwell to be in school.

-3.5 Students
+3.6 Students